Dactylic hexameter: Conversational style

-Silver Age and later use
+Silver Age and Late Empire

 The verse innovations of the Augustan writers were carefully imitated by their successors in the Silver Age of Latin literature.
 The verse form itself then was little changed as the quality of a poet's hexameter was judged against the standard set by Virgil and the other Augustan poets, a respect for literary precedent encompassed by the Latin word aemulātiō.
 Deviations were generally regarded as idiosyncrasies or hallmarks of personal style and were not imitated by later poets.
 Juvenal, for example, was fond of occasionally creating verses that placed a sense break between the fourth and fifth foot (instead of in the usual caesura positions), but this technique—known as the bucolic diaeresis—did not catch on with other poets.

 In the late empire, writers experimented again by adding unusual restrictions to the standard hexameter.
 The rhopalic verse of Ausonius is a good example; besides following the standard hexameter pattern, each word in the line is one syllable longer than the previous, e.g.: